REFLECTIONS ON LIFE –

 I wonder whether Ta-Nehisi Coates ever visited Denton

-or the town of Prince Frederick in Calvert County where, as a boy my grandfather
+or the town of Prince Frederick in Calvert County

 My experience in reading “Conduction” was as if I were there